cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 ![alt text][image4]
 ![alt text][image5]

-After the collection process, I had X number of data points.
-I then preprocessed this data by:
+After the collection process, I preprocessed this data by:
 * Changing the colorspace to HSV
 * Cropping the image of the hood of the car at the bottom and sky / trees at the top
 * Resizing the image to 66x200 for the NVIDIA CNN Network Architecture